fastforwardlabs/blog_deprecated/_posts/2017-06-06-probabilistic-programming-sci-fi-bayeshead-5000.md

 ---
 layout: post
 title: "Probabilistic Programmming Sci-Fi: BayesHead 5000"
-date: 2017-06-06 11:00
+date: 2017-06-05 11:00
 preview_image: /images/2017/06/mc.png
 author: "Liam Sweeney"
 post_type: "Fiction"
 published: false
 ---

 ##### We believe in fiction as an important tool for imagining future relationships to technology.
-In our reports on new technolies we feature short science fiction stories looking at possible implications.
+In our reports on new technologies we feature short science fiction stories that imagine the possible implications.
 The following story, written by Liam Sweeney ([email](mailto:liammerrill@gmail.com)), appeared in our [Probabilistic Programming report](http://blog.fastforwardlabs.com/2017/01/30/the-algorithms-behind-probabilistic-programming.html).
 After you're finished with this story be sure to check out its inspiration, George Saunders's [I Can Speak](http://www.newyorker.com/magazine/1999/06/21/i-can-speak).

 ![Monte Carlo Corporation logo](/images/2017/06/mc.png)

-Re: Inquiry on Limitations of the BayesHead 5000
+**Re: Inquiry on Limitations of the BayesHead 5000**

 Dear Mr. Jim,